 Total Number of Students: 52,399

-Due to Engage’s work, the district partnership program is authentic and models expectations of what the district wants for students.
-To date, some key partnerships includes CVS Pharmacy providing internships in all stores in LISD district boundaries to students who have medical interests in pharmacology, local aeronautical companies providing camps for students during the school year and summer where they are building drones to meet different needs, and urban garden development for student learning and community use.
-For more of a comprehensive review, visit LISD’s partnership page at www.getengagedatlisd.com.
+Due to e2L’s work, the district partnership program is authentic and models expectations of what the district wants for students.
+To date, some key community partnerships include CVS Pharmacy internships for LISD students with medical interests, local aeronautical companies providing camps on drone construction, and urban garden development for student learning and community use.

-Since Engage’s work in LISD, Dr. Stephen F. Waddell retired from the district, but recently has partnered with Engage to assist school districts in Texas and Oklahoma that are designing their own transformation.
-Dr. Waddell has stated, “This Strategic Design process, is a realization of a 30-year dream for me.
-To see all of the community come together and agree on what we want for our students is unbelievable.
-Engage has not only met my expectations, but have exceeded them, which is very hard to do.”
+Since e2L’s work in LISD, Dr. Stephen F. Waddell retired from the district and recently partnered with e2L to assist school districts.
+Dr. Waddell says, “This Strategic Design process, is a realization of a 30-year dream for me.
+To see all of the community come together and agree on what we want for our students is unbelievable. e2L has not only met my expectations, but have exceeded them, which is very hard to do.”